rdfio/RDFIO/README.md

 Known limitations
 -----------------

-- RDFIO does not yet support anonymous / blank nodes.
 - RDFIO does not yet support all the features of [SMW's vocabulary import](https://www.semantic-mediawiki.org/wiki/Help:Import_vocabulary).

 Bugs, new feature request and contact information